High-Performance-Computing/Project/ProblemStatement.md

 ```
 tf.distribute.Strategy
 ```
 is a TensorFlow API to distribute training across multiple GPU.
+We use the mirrored stratedy which send splits the batches and sends them to the four different GPUs.

 ![](CPU.png)

 We bring down the time with GPUs:

 ![](GPU.png)

+With 4 GPUs and a batch size of 96:

 ![](4GPU.png)